pme0/gh-pages/content/posts/vit.md

-# Trainable Parameters
+# Model Size

-The number of parameters in the patching and embedding process is:
+We can measure the model size using the number of trainable parameters

 ```python
 def count_params(layers):
     total_params = 0